Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Theory and method

-where $C_{\mathrm{cali}}$ is the calibration coefficient that scales the simulated mapping to match the experimentally measured phase gradient.
+where $C_{\mathrm{cali}}$ denotes the calibration coefficient that scales the simulated mapping to match the experimentally measured phase gradients.
+In this work, microbeads with known size and refractive properties were used to determine the calibration coefficient.

-Once the calibrated phase gradients ${d}_u(u,v)$ and ${d}_v(u,v)$ are obtained from measured $\bar{\gamma}_x(u',v')$ and $\bar{\gamma}_y(u',v')$ by Eq.~(\ref{cali_eff}), the phase of the sample can be reconstructed by solving the Poisson equation in the frequency domain using Tikhonov regularization~\cite{29_noauthor_method_nodate}:
+Once the phase gradients are obtained from measured $\bar{\gamma}_x(u',v')$ and $\bar{\gamma}_y(u',v')$ by Eq.~(\ref{cali_eff}), the phase of the sample can be reconstructed by solving the Poisson equation in the frequency domain using Tikhonov regularization~\cite{29_noauthor_method_nodate}:

-where $(p,q)$ denote the spatial-frequency coordinates, and ${D}_u(p,q)$ and ${D}_v(p,q)$ are the Fourier transforms of the measured phase gradients ${d}_u(u,v)$ and ${d}_v(u,v)$, respectively.
+where $(p,q)$ denote the spatial-frequency coordinates, and ${D}_u(p,q)$ and ${D}_v(p,q)$ are the Fourier transforms of the measured phase gradients $\frac{\partial \phi(u,v)}{\partial u}$ and $\frac{\partial \phi(u,v)}{\partial v}$, respectively.
 The parameter $\varepsilon$ is a small regularization constant introduced to stabilize the inversion at low frequencies.